RUBi-ZA/MD-TASK/docs/source/network.rst

 SNP Analysis - wild-type vs mutants heatmap
 ---------------------------------------------------------

-Where the above script allows the comparison of two matrices, the second comparison script, ``delta_networks.py``, allows the comparison of many trajectories via a heatmapin which the rows represent the trajectories and the columns represent residues.
+Where the above script allows the comparison of two matrices, the second comparison script, ``delta_networks.py``, allows the comparison of many trajectories via a heatmap in which the rows represent the trajectories and the columns represent residues.

 **Command:** ::